aryans022/Affinity-Map/README.md

 ### Running the project
 ---

-1. Open another powershell/command prompt and run the following commands in the project's root directory to start the react client.
+1. Open powershell/command prompt and run the following commands in the project's root directory to start the react client.
     + `$ npm install`
     + `$ npm start`